 It’s a little easier for me because I already have a pet.
-I usually say something like: Mango(my cat) doesn’t get along with [type of pet my friend has].posted over 3 years ago
+I usually say something like: Mango(my cat) doesn’t get along with [type of pet my friend has].posted almost 4 years ago

 Well if I have to go to this friend’s place – it’s ok.
-But if I have to take the pet home I say NO ‘cause my dog doesn’t get along with other animals that are at my home:). <3posted over 3 years ago
+But if I have to take the pet home I say NO ‘cause my dog doesn’t get along with other animals that are at my home:). <3posted almost 4 years ago

 Are you being asked to take the pet into your own home, or will you go over to their place?
 If you’re taking it in, you could maybe say that your apartment/landlord doesn’t allow pets, or if you live with a roommate or relative say that they are allergic or uncomfortable with animals.

 You could also use your schedule as an excuse.
 Like, “I’m really busy this week/weekend and I worry I won’t be able to keep up with regular feeding, letting them outside, etc.” Your friend won’t want to live their pet in the hands of someone who can’t be responsible about their care, even if they don’t mean to be.